 In 2015 I received my PhD degree in evolutionary biology at Lund University, where I worked on speciation in birds.
 Being a keen birdwatcher and naturalist, I love to explore new environments when traveling.
 Somehow, to my great pleasure, I tend to end up on islands frequently!
 After my PhD I left the air for a while and went under the sea surface to explore the development and evolution of the snout-like mouths of pipefish and seahorses.
 In my research trajectory, I have now crawled up onto islands again, studying the evolution of flight loss in island rails, among other things.
-I recently took up the post as Senior Curator of Birds at National Museums Scotland (UK) and additionally remain affiliated with the Natural History Museum (UK) as Senior Curator.
+I recently took up the post as Senior Curator of Birds at National Museums Scotland (UK) and remain a scientific associate with the Natural History Museum (UK).

 When not in the lab, in the woods, or by my desk, I devote some time to music.
 Between 2005 and 2014 I was a member of the internationally reputable male-voice chamber choir Svanholm Singers; recording, performing, touring, and competing.
-What time is left I spend with my family and friends, fairly frequently in combination with good food and good drinks.
+What time is left I spend with my family and friends [and here, my daughter has pointed out a conspicuous omission of her name, so hello Nomi Wintersparv😘], fairly frequently in combination with good food and good drinks.

 See my short version CV if you are interested.